WELCOME TO COMPLIANCE

 PERMISSIBLE ACTIVITIES BY BOOSTERS

 A student-athlete or an entire team may receive an occasional family meal from a booster under certain conditions.
 The occasional meal MUST be provided in the individual's home, may be catered and must be restricted to infrequent or special occasions.
-The GRU Athletic Department requests that all arrangements for team events be made in advance with the approval of the head coach and the Director of Athletics.
+The Athletic Department requests that all arrangements for team events be made in advance with the approval of the head coach and the Director of Athletics.

 This rules summary is not comprehensive and NCAA legislation can be subject to various interpretations.
-GRU is given the responsibility to exercise "institutional control" of its athletic interests and we are committed to maintaining the kind of responsible program in which all of us take such great pride.
-Questions regarding rules relating to relationships between athletics representatives and recruits or enrolled student-athletes can be directed to GRU Compliance and Academic Coordinator: Ian Potter
+Augusta University is given the responsibility to exercise "institutional control" of its athletic interests and we are committed to maintaining the kind of responsible program in which all of us take such great pride.
+Questions regarding rules relating to relationships between athletics representatives and recruits or enrolled student-athletes can be directed to Compliance and Academic Coordinator: Kay Allen.

 National Letter of Intent